Financial centre participants

 The Swiss National Bank conducts the country’s monetary policy as an independent central bank.
 It is obliged by the Constitution and by statute to act in accordance with the interests of the country as a whole.
 Its primary goal is to ensure price stability, while taking due account of economic developments.
 In so doing, it creates an appropriate environment for economic growth.

-- Asset Management Association Switzerland (AMA)
+- Asset Management Association Switzerland (AMAS)

 - Challenge Your Potential (CYP)